maskab-consulting/confo/README.md

 ```

-Now lets build a python app that sends an email verification link to newly registered people.We decoupled configuration from actual code by using confo:
+Now lets build a python app that sends an email verification link to newly registered users.We decoupled configuration from actual code by using confo:

 ```python
 from confo.Confo import Confo